This guide explains how to use the board for administrators.

 Clicking a blank cell allows you to define a new transition.
 An editing screen will appear where you can enter the transition details.

-[Select Action]
+[Select action]

 Select an action from the list.
 You can also create a new action.